End-of-Life Pet Care Services

 Our End-of-Life Pet Care in Topeka, KS

-It is crucial to understand that pets hide pain.
+Pets often hide their pain.
 In the wild, animals showing signs of weakness are the most vulnerable to predators.
-Your pet is not a wild animal, but the instinct is still there.
-By the time you see pain in your beloved pet, it is no longer a small ache.
-We work hard to educate our clients about this and strive every day to help ease the pain in our patients.
-The following are some signs that your pet may be in pain: shaking, decreased activity, inability to stand or lay down easily, hiding, biting when touched, less social than normal, limping, constant licking at one place.
+While your pet may not be in the wild, this instinct remains.
+By the time you notice pain in your pet, it is usually more severe than a small ache.
+At our hospital, we educate our clients about this and strive to help alleviate our patients’ pain every day.
+Here are some signs that your pet may be in pain: shaking, decreased activity, difficulty standing or lying down, hiding, biting when touched, decreased social behavior, limping, and constant licking at one spot.

 We can provide support for both you and your pet.

 It can be very challenging to have a loved one fighting an illness, especially when it’s a pet.
 Unlike people, pets cannot communicate how they are feeling, where they are hurting, or what they need.
 While some illnesses can be treated and managed with pain medications, others are more complex and challenging to handle.
 In such cases, it can be very distressing for pet owners to see their pets in pain.

 The following illnesses are particularly difficult to manage the pain present in pets:

 - Cancer of any kind, especially bone cancer: Cancer can be very aggressive in pets, and the pain it causes can be challenging to manage.
 Bone cancer, in particular, can be excruciatingly painful for pets.

 - Organ failure: When organs fail, it can cause significant discomfort and pain in pets.
 Some organs are more crucial than others, and the failure of certain organs can be more challenging to manage than others.